Ethics in religion: Islamic ethics

 Muhammad summarized the conduct of a Muslim when he said:

-"My Sustainer has given me nine commands: to remain conscious of God, whether in private or in public; to speak justly, whether angry or pleased; to show moderation both when poor and when rich, to reunite friendship with those who have broken off with me; to give to him who refuses me; that my silence should be occupied with thought; that my looking should be an admonition; and that I should command what is right."
+"My Sustainer has given me nine commands: to remain conscious of God, whether in private or in public; to speak justly, whether angry or pleased; to show moderation both when poor and when rich; to reunite friendship with those who have broken off with me; to give to him who refuses me; that my silence should be occupied with thought; that my looking should be an admonition; and that I should command what is right."

 Islam is a way of life and it does not work in isolation.
-In a business practice for example, the Muslims are call to adhere good business ethical values, does not cheat, and does not charge interests to the buyers.
+In business practice, for example, Muslims are call to adhere to good business ethical values, not cheat, and not charge interest in business transactions.
 Research has also observed how Islamic religiosity influences work ethics and business ethics.

-Attempts to reestablish ethics and re-conceptualize Islamic ethical theory had emerged during the 20th century by figures like: Muhammad Abdullah Draz, Muhammad Iqbal, Alija Izetbegović, and Taha Abdulrahman who developed a religious contractarian theory of ethics.
+Attempts to reestablish ethics and re-conceptualize Islamic ethical theory emerged during the 20th century by figures like: Muhammad Abdullah Draz, Muhammad Iqbal, Alija Izetbegović, and Taha Abdulrahman who developed a religious contractarian theory of ethics.